Mercedes Schlapp: George Floyd protests

 In June 2020, amid the George Floyd protests against racism and police brutality, she retweeted praise for a man who was wielding a chainsaw against protestors while he was yelling the N-word.
 After Politico asked for comment, she retweeted another account that posted the video of the chainsaw-wielding man but which muted the N-word.
 After Politico published the story, she apologized.

 Political positions

 Schlapp opposes same-sex marriage.
 She called President Barack Obama’s decision to support it a "political ploy".

 Lawsuit

-In January 2023, Mercedes Schlapp was named as a defendant in a lawsuit by a former aide to Georgia Republican Senate nominee Herschel Walker.
-The lawsuit accuses Mercedes of an effort to discredit the aide after his allegation of sexual battery against her husband Matt Schlapp.
-In response to their reporting on the lawsuit, Mercedes Schlapp publicly attacked The Daily Beast as "Satan's publication."
+In January 2023, Schlapp was named as a defendant in a lawsuit by a former aide to Georgia Republican Senate nominee Herschel Walker.
+The lawsuit accused Mercedes of an effort to discredit the aide after he alleged sexual battery against her husband Matt Schlapp.
+In response to their reporting on the lawsuit, Schlapp publicly attacked The Daily Beast as "Satan's publication."
+Walker's aide voluntarily dismissed the lawsuit on March 26, 2024.